jprisel/cordova-outsystems-airwatch/README.md

 --------------------

 This plugin works with the listed component versions.
-* AirWatch Console v9.0+
+* Workspace ONE UEM console v9.1+
-* Android v4.0.3
+* Android v5.0+
-* iOS v9.0+
+* iOS 10.0+

 Installation
 ------------

 To install the plugin, type `cordova plugin add airwatch-sdk-plugin` at the command line.
 This should be added before any other plugin is added to the app.
 **Note:** The download from NPM, usually takes 2-3 minutes on average, over high speed internet connection.
+While installing the plugin, if below error is encountered, run `npm install q glob ` .

+*Failed to install ‘airwatch-sdk-plugin’: Error: Cannot find module ‘q’*

 Initialization
 --------------